riscv/riscv-crypto/doc/vector/code-samples/README.md

 - `run-sm3` - Build and run the SM3 example in Spike.
 - `run-sm4` - Build and run the SM4 example in Spike.
 - `run-zvbb` - Build and run the Zvbb example in Spike.
+- `run-zvbc` - Build and run the Zvbc example in Spike.
+- `run-zvkg` - Build and run the Zvkg example in Spike.

 ### Make variables

 - `TARGET` - Target triplet to use.
 By default riscv64-linux-gnu.
 - `PK` - Location of the riscv-pk binary.
 By default it's `~/RISC-V/$(TARGET)/bin/pk`.
+- `TESTED_VLENS` - Space separated list of VLEN values being tested against.
+All algorithms support VLEN>=128, most support VLEN=64.
+   Tests that do not support VLEN=64 will be skipped if that value is present in the list.

 See Makefile for more details.